-As the Royal New Zealand Navy’s (RNZN) purpose built fleet replenishment tanker, HMNZS Endeavour carries supplies and fuel for RNZN, Commonwealth and Allied surface units.
-She can resupply ships at sea, or in overseas ports from the 7,500 tonnes of fuel in her eight tanks, or the supplies held in the four containers on deck.
+As the Royal New Zealand Navy’s (RNZN) purpose-built fleet replenishment tanker, HMNZS Endeavour carried supplies and fuel for RNZN, Commonwealth and Allied surface units.
+She could resupply ships at sea, or in overseas ports from the 7,381 tons (7,500 tonnes) of fuel in her eight tanks, or the supplies held in the four containers on deck.
 Additionally, Endeavour could provide fuel to helicopters fitted with in-flight refuelling.

 Class: Fleet Replenishment Oiler